jmau111/TokenToMe/readme.md

 # TokenToMe #

-Get access toke and more from Twitter (in WordPress)
+Get access token and more from Twitter (in WordPress)

 ## Requirements ##